Common Injuries That Come from Slipping and Falling

 Obtaining Compensation After an Atlanta Slip and Fall Injury

 When you suffer any type of fall injury, it is important to seek legal assistance from an Atlanta slip-and-fall lawyer.
-You may be entitled to make a workers’ compensation claim or to file a personal injury lawsuit.
+You may have a workers’ compensation claim or need to make a personal injury claim or file a lawsuit.
 To file a workers’ comp claim, you’ll need to show the fall happened at work, but you will not need to show negligence.

 To make a personal injury claim, on the other hand, you’ll need to show that the property owner or person responsible for the property knew of some defect (or should have known of some defect) in the property, had time to warn you about it or correct it and failed to do so.
 You’ll also need to show that the danger wasn’t open and obvious.